The Excel CUMPRINC function calculates the cumulative payment on the principal of a loan or investment, between two specified periods.

 Also, the following problem is encountered by some users:

-Many users, when calculating monthly or quarterly payments, forget to convert the interest rate or the number of periods to months or quarters.
+When calculating monthly or quarterly payments, many users forget to convert annual interest rates or the number of periods to months or quarters.